+lecture

-- lecture This option controls when a short lecture will be printed along with the password prompt.
-It has the following possible values: - always Always lecture the user. - never Never lecture the user. - once Only lecture the user the first time they run sudo.
+This option controls when a short lecture will be printed along with the password prompt.
+It has the following possible values:

+always Always lecture the user.

+never Never lecture the user.

+once Only lecture the user the first time they run sudo.
 If no value is specified, a value of once is implied.
 Negating the option results in a value of never being used.
-The default value is once.

-- lecture_file Path to a file containing an alternate sudo lecture that will be used in place of the standard lecture if the named file exists.
-By default, sudo uses a built-in lecture. - listpw This option controls when a password will be required when a user runs sudo with the -l option.
-It has the following possible values:
+The default value is once. lecture\file Path to a file containing an alternate sudo lecture that will be used in place of the standard lecture if the named file exists.
+By default, sudo uses a built-in lecture. listpw This option controls when a password will be required when a user runs sudo with the -l option.
+It has the following possible values: all All the user's sudoers file entries for the current host must have the NOPASSWD flag set to avoid entering a password.

-all All the user's sudoers file entries for the current host must have the NOPASSWD flag set to avoid entering a password. always The user must always enter a password to use the -1 option. any At least one of the user's sudoers file entries for the current host must have the NOPASSWD flag set to avoid entering a password. never The user need never enter a password to use the -l option. e is specified, a value of any is implied.
-Negating the option results in a value eing used.
-The default value is any . logfile Path to the sudo log file (not the syslog log file).
+always The user must always enter a password to use the -l option. any At least one of the user's sudoers file entries for the current host must have the NOPASSWD flag set to avoid entering a password. never The user need never enter a password to use the -l option.
+If no value is specified, a value of any is implied.
+Negating the option results in a value of never being used.
+The default value is any. logfile Path to the sudo log file (not the syslog log file).
 Setting a path turns on logging to a file; negating this option turns it off.
-By default, sudo logs via syslog. mailerflags Flags to us we when invoking mailer.
-Defaults to -t . mailerpath Path to mail program used to send warning mail.
-Defaults to the path to sendmail found at configure time. mailfrom Address to use for the "from" address when sending warning and error mail.
-The address should be enclosed in double quotes ("") to protect against sudo interpreting the @ sign.
-Defaults to the name of the user running sudo . mailto send warning and error mail to.
-The address should be enclosed in double to protect against sudo interpreting the @ sign.
-Defaults to root.
+By default, sudo logs via syslog. mailerflags Flags to use when invoking mailer.
+Defaults to -t. mailerpath Path to mail program used to send warning mail.
+Defaults to the path to sendmail found at configure time.